 Source: Office of the UN High Commissioner for Human Rights (OHCHR) |

-United Nations (UN) expert on rights of people with albinism to visit Lesotho
+United Nations (UN) expert on freedom of religion or belief to visit Zambia

 Source: Office of the UN High Commissioner for Human Rights (OHCHR) |